I Got My Game Back With

 See how BT works to reduce severe asthma attacks

 79% of patients who were treated with BT reported a

-Take the Free Asthma assessment Survey and find out how asthma is impacting your life
+Take the Free Asthma assessment Survey Now

-In the U.S. call (888) 272-8440 to speak with a trained health care professional who can assist you in scheduling an appointment, Monday-Friday 9:00AM—8:00PM Eastern
+Speak with a trained health care professional who can assist you in connecting with a BT-certified pulmonologist for an appointment.

 The Alair™ Bronchial Thermoplasty System is indicated for the treatment of severe persistent asthma in patients 18 years and older whose asthma is not well controlled with inhaled corticosteroids and long-acting beta-agonists.